 Verified views are created by combining original photographs and accurate computer-aided design (CAD) drawings with verifiable visual information and quantifiable data from site surveys and mapping.

-Specialist techniques and computer software are used to create the verified images, and the process is fully documented in a report which adheres to industry standards and guidelines.
+Specialist techniques and computer software are used to create the verified images, and the process is fully documented in a report which adheres to the latest industry standards and technical guidance.

-The verified views we produce are always of high quality but the level of detail depends on various factors such as budget, timescale, the size or stage of the project, and the kind of audience it’s aimed at.
-All our verified imagery is created according to different levels of AVR detail, known as AVR0, AVR1, AVR2 and AVR3.
+The verified views we produce are always of high quality and use survey data which makes them Type4 images, but the level of detail depends on various factors such as budget, timescale, the size or stage of the project, and the kind of audience it’s aimed at.
+All our AVR-Type4 imagery is created according to different levels of AVR detail, known as Level0, Level1, Level2 and Level3.

 How verified imagery supports the planning process